dmitrybaltin/FunctionalBT/README.md

 3. **Zero memory allocation**
    No memory is allocated for the tree structure because it is embedded directly into the code.
    No memory is allocated for delegate instances, thanks to the use of static anonymous delegates.
-   No memory is allocated for transferring parameters to functions due to the use of ReadonlySpan arguments (in C# 13) or functions with predefined argument sets (in earlier versions of C#).
+   No memory is allocated for transferring parameters to functions due to the use of 'params Collection' arguments (in C# 13) or functions with predefined argument sets (in earlier versions of C#) instead of 'params arrays'.

 4. **High speed**
    The implementation relies solely on function invocations, static delegates, conditional expressions, and loops.